 Not in Sevier County but just a short drive away in nearby Maryville you will find the Parkway Drive-In.
 This was a fantastic experience, for us it was like something straight out of Grease as we had never seen these other than in films.
 We paid $8 each which was for both shows that evening, a bargain price.
 People came prepared for the drive-in bringing balls for their children to play with while we all waited for the sun to go down.
 Some people were in pick-ups and reverse parked so the bed of their truck acted like a lounge which they filled with pillows and blankets.
 We brought a packed lunch which we ate in our car but there is a concession stand which was well priced.

 You park your car facing the screen and the instructions given at the entrance tell you which radio station to tune into – that’s where the sound for the film will come from.
 The doors opened around 7pm and we had a bit of a wait, a little over two hours, until it was dark enough to play the films.

 Not yet convinced to spend a week here in the mountains?
-Well come back next week for Part 2 where we’ll tell you what there is to do inside the Great Smoky Mountain National Park and also where to eat!
+Well look out for Part 2 where we’ll tell you what there is to do inside the Great Smoky Mountain National Park!